guilhemmarchand/trackme/docs/userguide.rst

 - For each data source to be processed, a given number of raw events is sampled and stored in a KVstore collection named ``trackme_data_sampling``
 - The number of raw events to be sampled depends on wether the data source is handled for the first time (discovery), or if it is a normal run
 - On each sample per data source, the engine processes the events and applies custom rules if any, then builtin rules are processed
-- Depending on the conditions, a status and additional informations are determined and stored in the lookup collection
+- Depending on the conditions, a status and additional informational fields are determined and stored in the lookup collection
 - The status stored as the field ``isAnomaly`` is loaded by the data sources trackers and taken into account for the global data source state analysis

 .. image:: img/mindmaps/data_sampling_main.png